Resurgence and Riemann--Hilbert problems for orientifolded conifolds: Introduction

+where $g$ is the genus and $\lambda$ is the string coupling.
+In topological-string examples the coefficients often grow like $\mathcal{F}_g\sim (2g)!$, so \eqref{perturbative-free-energy} is a zero-radius asymptotic expansion.
+Resurgence organizes such a series through sectorial Borel--Laplace sums and their Stokes jumps \cite{ecalle-1981-8c402eea}.
+For the resolved conifold, Borel and Stokes phenomena were studied in \cite{pasquetti-2010-c984dedf}, and the enumerative interpretation was developed further in \cite{cousosantamaria-2017-b93f05df}.
+Alim, Saha, Teschner, and Tulli \cite{alim-2023-de7fb1f0} gave explicit Borel sums for the Gromov--Witten potential and showed that the jumps encode Donaldson--Thomas invariants related to Bridgeland's Riemann--Hilbert problem.
+Bridgeland's construction \cite{bridgeland-2019-6bdcc39c,bridgeland-2020-7a4fdc8b} gives, for the resolved conifold, Barnes double- and triple-sine solutions and a $\tau$-function related to the Borel-resummed free energy.

-In this paper, we test the aforementioned structures, arising from resurgence theory, in the case of orientifolded conifolds.
-In \cite{sinha-2000-c6cf9be1} Sinha and Vafa considered the large $N$ limits of $SO(N)$ and $Sp(N)$ Chern--Simons theories on $S^3$ and their closed string duals, which are topological strings on orientifolds of the resolved conifold.
-Schematically, the free energy $\mathcal{F}_{\mathrm{SO}}(g_s,t)$ and $\mathcal{F}_{\mathrm{Sp}}(g_s,t)$ of $SO(N)$ and $Sp(N)$ Chern--Simons theories are given by where $\mathcal{F}_{\mathrm{SU}}(g_s,t)$ is the $SU(N)$ free energy and the additional contributions come from the non-orientable string worldsheets with crosscaps in the dual string theory on orientifolded conifolds.
+We carry this picture to orientifolded conifolds.
+Sinha and Vafa \cite{sinha-2000-c6cf9be1} considered the large $N$ limits of $\SO(N)$ and $\Sp(N)$ Chern--Simons theories on $S^3$ and their closed string duals, which are topological strings on orientifolds of the resolved conifold.
+The orientifold contribution is carried by non-orientable worldsheets with crosscaps.
+In the convention used in \cite{sinha-2000-c6cf9be1,bouchard-2004-e19a9bf3}, the large-$N$ orientifold free energy is

-Later in \cite{krefl-2015-c2220c11} the authors applied the universal Chern--Simons theory to compute analytically the exact free energy of the refined topological string on the resolved conifold and the orientifolded conifold corresponding to $SO(N)$ gauge group.
-Specialized to the unrefined limit, their formulas reproduced the nonperturbative partition functions.
-These results motivate the main goal of this paper: extending the resurgence analysis to the case of orientifolded conifolds, corresponding to the large $N$ limits of $SO(N)$ and $Sp(N)$ Chern--Simons theories on $S^3$.

-The paper is organized as follows.
-In \zcref{sec:sosp} we review basics of $SO/Sp$ Chern--Simons theories on $S^3$.
-In \zcref{sec:resurg} we first recall the basic notions of resurgence theory that will be used in the paper, and then perform the resurgence analysis on $\mathcal{F}_{\mathrm{SO/Sp}}(g_s,t)$.
-We read off the unoriented Donaldson-Thomas invariants from the analysis of Stokes jumps.
-In \zcref{sec:RH} we will study the associated Riemann--Hilbert problems arsing from the new set of Donaldson--Thomas invariants.
-Lastly we conclude the paper in \zcref{sec:con-dis}.
+Here $\mathcal F_{\mathrm{GV}}$ denotes the resolved-conifold Gromov--Witten potential.
+The first term is one half of this potential with the large-$N$ Chern--Simons sign, and the second term is the odd projection of a single crosscap summand.
+This is the formula studied in the paper.

+The analytic calculation uses two inputs.
+From the Borel-resurgence theorem for Faddeev's quantum dilogarithm \cite{garoufalidis-2021-a73cf607}, recorded in \zcref{faddeev-resurgence-input}, we identify the primitive crosscap tower with the same rank-one shift equation and translate the quantum-dilogarithm data in \zcref{primitive-resurgence}.
+From the resolved-conifold summation theorem of \cite{alim-2023-de7fb1f0}, we combine the oriented contribution with the orientifold odd projection.
+The latter bookkeeping produces \zcref{crosscap-resurgence} for the crosscap poles, residues, sectorial sums, Stokes jumps, and limiting sector, and then \zcref{orientifold-resurgence} for the full large-$N$ orientifold free energy.
+A comparison with exact finite-$N$ multiple-sine normalizations appears after \zcref{orientifold-resurgence}.